-Now select the Draw Polyline tool imagined as a cheese-cutting wire and will be used to cut the area into two.
+Now select the Draw Polyline tool in and draw a line which starts OUTSIDE the area and finishes OUTSIDE the area and finishes OUTSIDE the area and finishes OUTSIDE the area.
+This line can be imagined as a cheese-cutting wire and will be used to cut the area into two.

-With this split line selected, take the Move tool $\stackrel{\clubsuit}{\leftarrow}$ (or the Drag Node tool $\stackrel{\checkmark}{\leftarrow}$) and move the line slowly up or down.
+With this split line selected, take the Move tool $\stackrel{\clubsuit}{1}$ (or the Drag Node tool $\stackrel{\checkmark}{1}$ ) and move the line slowly up or down.
 As you do so, the area either side of the line will be shown, so you can adjust the position of the line to give the desired area if you wish.

 Farm Cottages Start outside the area and finish outside the area.
-1.29 ha Select the Move tool to or the Drag Node tool, apply it to one end of the line so that you get a cross-hair.
+1.39 ha Select the Move tool $$ or the Drag Node tool $\swarrow$ , apply it to one end of the line so that you get a cross-hair.
 PT- Mapper Pro will immediately show the area on either side.

-Once the line is in position, de-select it by clicking on the De-select tool \boxed{k} .
+Once the line is in position, de-select it by clicking on the De-select tool k.